compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## What steps would you suggest a security noob take to improve on a pretty much nonexistent security strategy?

 Write down your threat model.
 Write down what your valuable data is and what could go wrong for your users if you have a data breach.
 Write down what havoc an attacker could wreak if they accessed your systems.
 Show it to your team and brainstorm.
 Read the OWASP guides and run the basic security tools (scanners, fuzzers) against your networks and websites.
 If you have to do due diligence for an acquisition, hire a reputable company or researcher to look at your systems.

+## My self-introduction / how is cyber-security related to your daily job/life?

+I am not a security expert.
+I haven't studied it formally.
+It has mattered to every team I've ever been on.
+It is one of the ever-present "cross-cutting concerns" just like performance and uptime.
+I'm interested in it as a field because it is hugely important, and I like important things.

+## IIT alumni are encouraged to share with us one (most) memorable experience at IIT

+Not really any security-related events.
+Some really memorable classes.

+General Questions
+* What is cyber-security from your viewpoint?
+Why is cyber-security important?
+* Give some real cyber-incident that you have experienced in your work?
+* As a student, how do they have better cyber-security hygiene?
+* What are companies doing to promote security and best practices?
+* Your thoughts in some recent cyber-events e.g., FBI vs Apple, Sony Hack, cyber attack to the Ukraine's power grid...
+* Why isn’t the government more up to date?

+Advice to the CS department, College of Science and the University
+* How is IIT’s security?
+* How shall IIT get prepared for cyber-security training? teaching, research areas, outreach, etc.

+Advice to current IIT students
+* What are the hot/cool areas in cyber-security today? e.g., Internet of things, mobile computing, distributed storage, cloud ...

+* What are the most needed skills in cyber-security job market?
+* How do they get a career in cyber-security?
+We know that government, industry, industry lab have different requirements.

+passphorase / password
+banking on free wifi

+rsa - wht it means, handshaking

 ## IIT specific resources